awemorris/PlayfieldEngine/README.md

 Playfield Engine was born from this single question.

 Creativity shouldn't depend on the power of your computer, where you live, or what tools you have.
-Playfield Enginewas created with the belief that every creator deserves space to explore, no matter their surroundings.
+Playfield Engine was created with the belief that every creator deserves space to explore, no matter their surroundings.